Digital Arts Research Center

 Top: "Roda de Video," interactive video installation in the Dark Lab by Drew Detweiler (2010).

-The Prototyping Lab, currently spread over multiple spaces, consists of an Epilog 36 EXT Laser Cutter, Formech Vacuum Former, Ultimaker 3D Printer, Makerbot Thing-O-Matic 3D Printer, Tormach PCNC770 CNC Mill, Sherline desktop CNC Mill, Grizzly Manual Mill / Drill Press, Mold Making & Casting Equipment, various hand & power tools, electronics workbench, and a variety of other tools.
-Students use these tools for the creation of 3D and installation artworks.
+The Technical Lab consists of an Epilog 36 EXT Laser Cutter, a Makerbot Z18 3D Printer, Matter and Form 3D Scanner, Vinyl Cutter and Plotter, Brother Embroidery Machine, Industrial Sewing Machine, Grizzly Manual Mill / Drill Press, Pottery Wheel and Kiln, various hand & power tools, electronics workbench, and a variety of other tools.
+Additionally, the Lab is equipped with VR equipment, including Oculus and HTC Vive Headsets.
+Students use these tools for the creation of a variety of projects, including 3D and installation artworks.

 DANM labs in the Digital Arts Research Center (DARC) are used for research support and occasional special events.
 These labs are primarily designed to be used as research spaces in the practice of digital art and new media.
 We do not schedule classes in these labs.
 They may be booked for special events that support DANM’s mission of digital arts and new media graduate education via the DANM Lab Use Request Form.